SkyBridge (TransLink)

-The SkyBridge is a cable-stayed bridge in Metro Vancouver, British Columbia, Canada.
-Built between 1987 and 1989, it spans the Fraser River and connects New Westminster with Surrey.
+The SkyBridge is a cable-stayed railway bridge in Metro Vancouver, British Columbia, Canada.
+Built between 1987 and 1989, it carries trains of the Expo Line of TransLink's SkyTrain across the Fraser River between New Westminster and Surrey.
 The SkyBridge opened for revenue use on March 16, 1990, with the second half of the Phase II extension of SkyTrain to Scott Road station.